Before starting the thesis

 • a traditional report

-• a journal (in bachelor studies)
+• a diary (in bachelor studies)

 • a portfolio (in bachelor studies)